96933Sam/MULTITHREADED-CHAT-APPLICATION/README.md

 Mentor : NEELA SANTHOSH

-TASK DESCRIPTION: I have use VS-CODE but checked my output in my windows terminal thid code is for a sample chat server application using java sockets and multithreading.
+TASK EXPLANATION: I have use VS-CODE but checked my output in my windows terminal thid code is for a sample chat server application using java sockets and multithreading.
 It allows multiple user to connect to the server and send messages to each other in real-time.

 The chat server listens for incoming connections on a specified port number.
 When a connection is established, the server creates a new instance of the clienthandler class to handle communication with the connected client.